TIBCOSoftware/ebx-container-edition/docs/databases-connectivity.md

 ### Adding new database JDBC driver in the image

-To add another driver that is not include in the ebx image by default please see the [documentation](https://docs.tibco.com/pub/ebx/latest/doc/html/en/ece/customizing_the_image.html#_adding_a_new_jdbc_driver).
+To add another driver that is not included in the ebx image by default please see the [documentation](https://docs.tibco.com/pub/ebx/latest/doc/html/en/ece/customizing_the_image.html#_adding_a_new_jdbc_driver).